Bandaras88/AppFactory-Resume-Example/README.md

 #### Step 2

-Once you have the file open you can now edit the profile information with your own.
+Once you have the file open you can now replace the profile information with your own.
 To change the name, find the name property in the resume class and set its value to your name.
 ![](Documentation/images/img-w2.png)